Hot Fuzz: Plot

-After surmising that there are multiple killers, Angel is attacked in his hotel room by Michael "Lurch" Armstrong, an employee of Skinner.
-He incapacitates Lurch and learns about a secret NWA meeting at Sandford Castle.
-The NWA, led by Frank, reveals that they committed the murders and staged them as accidents because each victim threatened Sandford's chances of winning "Village of the Year".
-Irene, Frank's late wife and Danny's mother, put everything into helping Sandford win the first-ever competition, but travellers moved in and ruined their chances the night before the adjudicators arrived, driving her to suicide; Frank subsequently vowed to help Sandford win "Village of the Year" every year, whatever the cost.
-Angel flees, but stumbles into the castle's catacombs, discovering the corpses of the NWA's victims, some of whom Angel had arrested earlier.
+Surmising that there are multiple killers, Angel learns about a secret NWA meeting at Sandford Castle after a cloaked and hooded figure attacks him in his room at the Swan Hotel, whom he unmasks as Michael "Lurch" Armstrong, an employee of Skinner's, and incapacitates.
+The NWA members reveal they staged the murders they committed as accidents because each victim threatened Sandford's chances of winning "Village of the Year".
+Frank emerges as the leader, explaining that his deceased wife Irene, Danny's mother, put everything into helping Sandford win the inaugural competition, but travellers moved in and ruined their chances the night before the adjudicators arrived, driving her to suicide; Frank subsequently vowed to help Sandford win "Village of the Year" annually, however possible.
+Angel flees, but stumbles into the castle's catacombs, discovering the corpses of the NWA's victims, some of whom he had arrested earlier.
 Danny suddenly appears and feigns murdering Angel.

-While pretending to dispose of him, Danny urges Angel to return to London for his own safety.
-Although initially leaving for London, Angel stops at a convenience store and takes heart after seeing a display of action-movie DVDs, and returns to Sandford.
-After visiting the police station and arming himself with the confiscated guns, Angel engages in a shootout with the NWA, with Danny joining Angel during the battle.
+Pretending to dispose of him, Danny implores Angel to return to London.
+However, an encounter with a display of action-movie DVDs while at a motorway service station inspires Angel to reverse course to Sandford.
+Purloining the confiscated guns from the police station, Angel confronts the NWA in a shootout, accompanied by Danny.
 When Frank orders the other officers to arrest them, the pair successfully convinces them of Frank's complicity.

-Frank flees, and the officers besiege the supermarket, with Skinner escaping in a police car with Frank.
-After Angel and Danny engage the offenders in a high-speed chase and shootout, Angel corners Skinner at Sandford's model village.
-After a fight, Skinner is impaled on a miniature church steeple.
-Frank attempts to escape in Angel's car, but a swan that the pair had recaptured earlier attacks him.
-Angel's former superiors ask him to return to London as the crime rate has risen heavily in his absence, but Angel declines, wishing to remain in Sandford.
+Frank flees, and the police besiege the supermarket, with Skinner escaping via police car with Frank.
+Following a high-speed chase and shootout, Angel corners Skinner at Sandford's model village.
+After a fight, Skinner lands atop a miniature church steeple that impales his Adam's apple, but survives.
+Frank attempts escape in Angel's car, but a swan that the pair had recaptured earlier ambushes him, causing him to crash.
+Angel's former superiors ask him to return to London as the crime rate has increased in his absence, but Angel declines, content with Sandford.

-While the officers are reviewing the paperwork of the many arrests, Tom Weaver, the last NWA member, enters the station wielding a blunderbuss.
-He shoots at Angel, but Danny takes the hit.
-In the resulting struggle, Weaver accidentally activates the sea mine, killing himself and destroying the station.
+While the officers are reviewing paperwork for the many arrests, Professor Tom Weaver, the last remaining NWA member, enters the squad room wielding a blunderbuss.
+He fires at Angel, but Danny intercepts the hit, causing Angel to kick a wastebasket at Weaver.
+While stumbling backwards, Weaver accidentally activates the sea mine, killing himself and destroying the station.
 One year later, Angel has been promoted to Inspector and Danny, having survived, has been promoted to Sergeant.
 After visiting Irene's grave, the two drive to their next crime scene.

+Cast

+Uncredited roles and cameo appearances include Cate Blanchett as Janine, Nicholas' ex-girlfriend and a Metropolitan Police forensics investigator; Steve Coogan as a Metropolitan Police Inspector, Peter Jackson as a demented man dressed as Father Christmas; Garth Jennings as a crackhead armed with a Kalashnikov, and director Edgar Wright as a shelf stacker at Somerfield.